stanpereira/DataAnalystProjects/README.md

 # Data Analyst Projects
-List of PPT Files showcasing all the Data Analytics Projects done as assignments for Trainity
+List of Data Analyst Projects done as assignments for Trainity.

+It includes projects done using SQL and Excel.

+For a portfolio of all the projects, you can view the _**'Portfolio.pdf'**_ file.